A PERSONAL APPROACH TO WILL WRITING & ESTATE PLANNING

 To be able to protect the asset, it must be owned as ‘tenants in common’ and each owner leaves their share of this in trust for children or other beneficiaries rather than to the other owner.

 This means that the survivor never becomes the sole owner of the asset.
 This will prevent the Local Authority taking all of the assets into consideration for fees if permanent residential care is required.
-The most that could be taken into account is the survivor’s share of the asset.
+The most that could be considered is the survivor’s share of the asset.

 There are further issues which may arise such as the surviving spouse remarrying and potentially divorcing, which needs to be considered to ensure that your assets are inherited by those you wanted to and not left to chance.